 Your pothos might look frail and limp for a few days.
 But worry not.
 Depending upon the degree of the infestation, they will recover in 10-15 days.

 3. Rubbing Alcohol

-Clean the leaves and stem with a diluted rubbing alcohol to physically remove any traces of pests.
+Clean the leaves and stem with diluted rubbing alcohol to remove any traces of pests physically.

-Rubbing isopropyl on the bugs that stick to your plant will help you get rid of them.
+Rubbing isopropyl on the bugs that stick to your plant will help you eliminate them.